-Autumn signals an explosion of colours and exciting events from March to May.
+The eye-popping vibrancy is joined by a series of exciting events from March to May.

-Where to see autumn foliage: Nestled behind the iconic Blue Mountains is Mudgee, a region famed for its wine and beautiful rolling hills.
-Autumn is an optimal time to visit, as the town's trees burst with colour, adding something special as you stroll the streets.
-On Mudgee's main drag, Church St, you'll be greeted with the Manchurian pear trees that line the streets and go their signature shade of buttery yellow in autumn.
+Nestled behind the iconic Blue Mountains is Mudgee, a city and wider region famed for its food and wine.
+Autumn is an optimal time to visit, as the picturesque surrounds burst with colour.
+On Mudgee's main drag, Church St, you'll be greeted with Manchurian pear trees that go their signature shade of buttery yellow in autumn.
 Bliss!

 Stay at: BIG4 Mudgee Holiday Park.

-Where to see autumn foliage: The Macedon Ranges spoils for choice when it comes to autumn time with oak-lined avenues and endless deciduous trees.
+The Macedon Ranges spoils for choice when March rolls around thanks mostly to a cluster of deciduous trees that dot the surrounds.
 The views of Mt Macedon are especially dazzling during the crisp and colourful season.
-Some places of note to see a kaleidoscope of colours is Honour Avenue and Centennial Park.
+Some places of note to see a kaleidoscope of colours are Honour Avenue and Centennial Park.
 Further up the mount, it’s worthwhile checking out Days Picnic Ground and Sanatorium Lake.

 Stay at: BIG4 Perth Midland Tourist Park.